-The British Society for the History of Science Outreach and Education Committee offers Engagement Fellowships.
+The British Society for the History of Science Outreach and Engagement Committee offers Engagement Fellowships.

 The scheme supports small and local museums, archives, galleries and libraries whose collections connect to themes in the history of science, technology, engineering and medicine.
 This scheme will fund the placement of Master’s or PhD students with heritage organisations and museums for the equivalent of a month’s work (timescales can be arranged between the partner museum and student) as an Engagement Fellow and contribute £1000 towards the costs of public engagement outputs related to the research undertaken.
 Examples could include: